Updated: Mar 19

 You are a role model for the students in your class.
 When they come to school each day, they are more likely to learn if they are happy and comfortable in the classroom culture you have created.
 We strongly believe that positivity needs to flow from the classroom to home life as well.
 Getting parents on board and involved is a great way to develop a positive classroom environment as well as positive attitudes from your students towards school.

 We so often only touch base with parents when there is a problem, whether it be academic, social or behavioural.
-When do we make the time to communicate with parents about what their children are doing well, outside normal parent-teacher interviews and reports?
+When do we take the time to communicate with parents about what their children are doing well, outside normal parent-teacher interviews and reports?

 We know, teacher life is hectically busy and this may seem like just another thing to fit in!
 Keeping this in mind, we have put together a few simple ideas for you to communicate with parents to celebrate their children that won’t take hours of your time: